Tuesday, November 29, 2011

 Privy council decisions are binding on the HC as long as the SC does not overrule them – Pandurang Kalu Patil versus State of Maharashra (2002) 2 SCC 490.

-However, fraught with daily crop of sometimes inconsistent judicial affirmations, the HC judges are sometimes called upon to undertake what at times proves to be impossible or illusory task of ascertaining the ratio decidendi of SC decisions in order to be bound by them.
+Fraught with judicial affirmations, the HC judges are sometimes called upon to undertake what at times proves to be impossible or illusory task of ascertaining the ratio decidendi of SC decisions in order to be bound by them.
 Though as a matter of strict legal theory, a HC judge is obliged to adopt and apply ratio decidendi of a precedent decision, in actual practice the things are not so simple.
 The authority may overlap, or even conflict with another of equal weight.

 In Haryana financial corp versus Jagdamba Oil Mills, the Hon’ble SC held that courts should not place reliance on the decision without discussing as to how the situation fits in with the factual situation.
 (2002) 3 SCC 496 : AIR 2002 SC 834.